"Let's build a new world order together!"

 "Oh.
 Let me go get some epinephrine out of my pack."

 That night she sleeps peacefully as you hold her hand.
 You watch her breathing, count her eyelashes, and cannot resist touching her hair.
-It is soft and smooth and you twirl a lock around your fingers.
+It is soft as silk.
+You twirl a lock around your fingers, marveling at her.
 Within you feelings stir that you can hardly believe you were capable of experiencing.
-The lines of her tranquil face hold you entranced, and when she murmurs your name in her sleep you feel something close to ecstasy.
+The lines of her face hold you entranced, and when she murmurs your name in her sleep you feel something close to ecstasy.

 In the morning you are there when she awakens.
 You look anxiously down at her.
 "How are you?"

-"I'm alright," she whispers.
+"I'm alright," she murmurs.
 "Now."
-She squeezes your hand gently and your heart chokes up inside with a mixture of joy and terror.
+She squeezes your hand gently and your heart pounds a rhythm of happiness and terror.

 "What?" she asks softly.